AdityaNaresh/NLP-Classifiers-Analysis/README.md

 # Contribute to this repository:
-#### Fork this repo and download the dataset (Restaurant_Reviews.tsv) and the template (Contribution Template) and insert your classofier after the Comment ("#INSERT HERE") and rename the template to the name of the classifier and upload it and then create a pull request.
+#### Fork this repo and download the dataset (Restaurant_Reviews.tsv) and the template (Contribution Template) and insert your classifier after the Comment ("#INSERT HERE"), use the GridSearch accordingly for your classifier and rename the template to the name of the classifier and upload it and then create a pull request.